ideateGudy/Deploying-A-Static-Website-Using-Terraform-And-AWS-CLI--/README.md

 ## `ROUTE53 MODULE`
 - Creates hosted zone for your domain name
 - Creates a validated Certificate that would be used to serve your website content securely using domain name (https)
+- Certificate was successfully issued to domain name

 ### Conclusion and further modification
 - Though i was not able to get the domain name to display my s3 website content due to time factor.
+- I got a route53 error page when i tried to access the website using domain name.
 - When i inspected my aws console i noticed the cloudfront distribution was not linked to the certificate for my domain name
 - I'll continue to work on this to connect domain name to serve my s3 bucket website.